 This would have to be in the form of group insurance through an employer, as individual plans don’t cover pre-existing conditions, or they have expensive premiums and inadequate maximums.

 Until recently, I was under my boyfriend’s group insurance plan as a common-law partner.
 This was incredible as I was previously working part-time and had returned to school without benefits of my own.

 This week, after a few months of searching, we got the exciting news that my boyfriend was offered a new position he was hoping for.
 I hadn’t even thought to worry because I assumed that all companies with ten or more employees had a group plan.
-What was meant to be a day of celebration ended up causing stress for both of us when we learned that the company had no plan.
+What was meant to be a day of celebration ended up causing stress for both of us.
+We learned that the company had no health insurance plan.

-My boyfriend graciously offered for me to use his healthcare spending account, but I informed him it wasn’t fair to him and wouldn’t even cover a single dose of my medication.
+My boyfriend graciously offered for me to use his healthcare spending account.
+I informed him it wasn’t fair to him and wouldn’t even cover a single dose of my medication.

 Finding Affordable Healthcare

 Then ensued a scramble.
 I wouldn’t have my boyfriend turn down a dream job on my account.
-Though I could join my dad’s plan until turning 25 in September, that would only cover an additional two doses of medication.
-I would be finding a job after school in November, but I had no idea if jobs in my field offered health benefits.
+Though I could join my dad’s plan until turning 25 in September, that only covered an additional two doses of medication.
+I would find a job after school in November, but I had no idea if jobs in my field offered health benefits.
 (I’ll be graduating from a financial planning program and financial advisors are typically seen as having their own business.)